emrgnt-cmplxty/fermi/docs/docs/3.tutorials/examples/hello-near.md

 ---
 id: hello-near
-title: Hello Axion
+title: Hello Fermi
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import {CodeTabs, Language, Github} from "@site/components/codetabs"

-**Hello Axion!** is a friendly decentralized App that stores a greeting message.
-It is one of the simplest smart contracts you can create in Axion, and the perfect gateway to introduce yourself in the world of smart contracts.
+**Hello Fermi!** is a friendly decentralized App that stores a greeting message.
+It is one of the simplest smart contracts you can create in Fermi, and the perfect gateway to introduce yourself in the world of smart contracts.

 ![img](/docs/assets/examples/hello-near-banner.png)

 ---

-## Starting Hello Axion
+## Starting Hello Fermi

-You have two options to start Hello Axion:
+You have two options to start Hello Fermi:
 1. **Recommended:** use the app through Gitpod (a web-based interactive environment)
 2. Start the project locally by using `create-near-app`, our node-based utility.

 #### Gitpod
-Hello Axion is available in gitpod.
+Hello Fermi is available in gitpod.
 When selecting one, a new tab will open in your browser with a web-based IDE.
 Give it a minute to compile and deploy the contract, and then a frontend will pop-up for you to interact with the app (make sure the pop-up window is not blocked).

 | 🌐 JavaScript                                                                                                                                                      |  🦀 Rust                                                                                                                                                           | 🚀 AssemblyScript |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | --- |